Whiteknight/ParserObjects/docs/v6/earleyexpr_example.md

 Now when we run the calculator example we get the one answer we expect, `20`.

 Notice that this grammar we have created is still *left-recursive*, which is very difficult to express and implement in other parser types.
 With the Earley algorithm we are able to create a left-recursive grammar in only a few lines of code, and are able to follow a very natural development path without worrying about how recursion was being implemented.
-As an exercise for the reader, try to re-implement the above grammar using right recursion instead.
+As an exercise for the reader, try to re-implement the above grammar using right recursion instead, and see the differences in the results.

 The Earley parser is very powerful, but sometimes all that extra power gives you some unexpected problems.
-You may find that if your rules are not precise enough you will end up with more results than you expect, and you will have to do some work to narrow the grammar down to give you just the values that you want.
+You may find that if your rules are not precise enough you will end up with more results than you expect.
+Sometimes it's good to get multiple possible parse results, but other times you want to narrow down to only a single "best" result.
+You need to define what you mean by "best" in your application.